List of Economics Formulas

 Relevance and Use of Economics Formula

-The nation’s overall financial progress is monitored by the world bank by the means of economic indicators determined by them on periodic intervals.
-Such reports are made available to the general public by the means of government publications.
-The nation can be said to be doing well economically if it presents fairly stable economic indicators.
-These economic indicators are broadly recognized as the measure of economic formula.
+The world bank monitors the nation's overall financial progress utilizing economic indicators determined by them on periodic intervals.
+Such reports are made available to the general public utilizing government publications.
+The nation can be doing well economically if it presents fairly stable economic indicators.
+Therefore, these economic indicators are broadly recognized as the measure of economic formula.

-The popular economic formulas are based on the fact of how the economy is being analyzed.
-If the analysis is done on the micro-economic level then the economic formula is determined as the difference of total revenues generated by business and the cost incurred to generate the revenue.
-However, when an analysis is performed at the macroeconomic level, then the economic formula is derived by the means of gross domestic product.
+The popular economic formulas are based on the fact of how the economy is being The popular economic formulas are based on how the economy is being analyzed.
+For example, suppose the analysis is done on the microeconomic level.
+In that case, the economic formula is determined as the difference between total revenues generated by the business and the cost incurred to generate the revenue.
+However, when an analysis is performed at the macroeconomic level, the economic formula is derived by employing the gross domestic product.

 An economy always displays how the well human being has utilized the available resources to derive the maximum value addition.
-The economics is more related to social science and broadly focuses on the spending patterns, consumption patterns, investment patterns and overall trade achieved in a given financial period.
+Therefore, economics is more related to social science and broadly focuses on spending, consumption, investment, and overall trade achieved in a given financial period.

 Recommended Articles